 There will also be an optional excursion to catch the sunrise from the top of Haleakala Volcano and bike down through the clouds.
 For those who don’t feel comfortable biking, don’t worry, there is the option to ride down in a vehicle too!

 On our last night in Hawaii, we will experience a traditional Hawaiian luau with incredible performances and plenty of food!
-After two incredible weeks together, we will part ways, but the Ohana we created will last forever!
+On our final morning in Hawaii, enjoy a boat tour to go on a dolphin watch.

 DAYS 11-14: ANCHORAGE

 After we say aloha to Hawaii, we will travel to the other non-contiguous state: Alaska!
 We’ll fly to Anchorage, the state capital, a city holding 40% of the state’s population yet only the 4th biggest city (in square miles).
 Here we will explore the city, see what survived the famous quake of 1964 and get an insight into Alaskan history and culture while visiting the Anchorage Museum.

 We’ll spend time volunteering at Alaska’s Wildlife Conservation Center.
 We’ll have a walking tour of the property with a naturalist guide and immerse ourselves in the natural history of the 13 species of Alaskan wildlife housed here.
 Working alongside staff and naturalist interns we’ll work on projects to better the lives of the animals through husbandry, maintenance, and enrichment projects.
 We will even get to feed moose and make “toys” for wolves and bear cubs!
 Not only is this a fantastic opportunity to give the animals unique experiences, it is a once in a lifetime chance to see Alaskan wildlife exhibiting natural behaviors up close and personal!